ron-arbo/cs326-final-omega/Todo/README.md

 - [ ] Update search filters
 - [ ] Add hyperlinks to different pages
 - [ ] Make sure CSS for tags are consistent
+- [ ] Add a confirm password section to sign up and make sure we double check they're the same in JS